ExtReMLapin/GLove-2D/README.md

 > **Note:**

 > - Save folder is appdata/roaming/Glove2D (LOVE if fucked up)
-> - You need a X64 system and a decent computer, not administrator right are required
+> - You need a X64 system and a decent computer, not administrator rights are required

 Linux and OS X